nickyhuyskens/SwiftCocoaAsyncSocketTutorial/README.md

 go to the folder in terminal and run "pod install" open the xcworkspace file.

-See full tutorial and explination of this project: http://swift2tutorials.blogspot.be/p/swift-2-cocoaasyncsocket-bonjour.html
+See full tutorial and explanation of this project: http://swift2tutorials.blogspot.be/p/swift-2-cocoaasyncsocket-bonjour.html